 Let's see if you remembered what happens next!
-Then look at the next two pages and read the text.
+Then continue reading.

 Some students will remember the story very well and will be able to answer correctly.
 Others will not.
 If students don't remember what happens at any point or give an incorrect answer, just say: